Learning audio sequence representations for acoustic event classification: Unsupervised Learning of Audio Sequence Representations

 \section{Unsupervised Learning of Audio Sequence Representations}

-In this paper, we are interested in evaluating the performance of a RNN-based sequence-to-sequence encoder-decoder approach for AEC.
+In this article, we are interested in evaluating the performance of a RNN-based sequence-to-sequence encoder-decoder approach for AEC.
 Before an empirical evaluation, we first describe the proposed method in this section.